 On older and simpler machines bobbins usually fit in a metal bobbin case but in most modern machines bobbins are just put under the needle plate right in the shuttle without any case.
 The following images show both situations.
 Make sure you always set the bobbin properly in its case (according to the manual) and also make sure the bobbin case is clean.

 Or you can buy pre-wound bobbins; they are sold in cases like in the image here.
-But make sure the size of the bobbins match your sewing machine and the threds are good for your purpose.
-I buy pre-wound bobbins usually with most used colors like black or white.
+But make sure the size of the bobbins matches your sewing machine and the threads are good for your purpose.
+I buy pre-wound bobbins usually with the most used colors like black or white.

-For sewing you need to bring the bobbin thread up from the underneath of the needle plate.
+For sewing, you need to bring the bobbin thread up from underneath the needle plate.
 For this raise the presser bar lifter and while holding the needle thread with your finger, move the needle down and then up to bring up the bobbin thread.
 Slide 4 in (10 cm) of both threads to the back under the presser foot.
-The short video below shows the bobbin being inserted in the machine then the thread being brought up; for this purpose, the cover for the bobbin case is left open.
+The short video below shows the bobbin is inserted into the machine and then the thread being brought up; for this purpose, the cover for the bobbin case is left open.
 When you sew, the plastic cover over the bobbin would be closed.

 The bobbin thread is not less important than the needle thread, I have dedicated another full article to it also: How to thread a bobbin

 We are ready now for the first real stitch.
 They say the beginning is always more difficult, but the following video shows this is really simple.